Planning to Buy Second-Hand Phones in Australia? Here’s A Checklist You Need to Follow

-So, if you’re planning to buy second-hand phones in Australia, you must be skeptical of your decision as it brings so much risk.
+So, if you’re planning to buy second-hand or used mobile phones in Australia, you must be sceptical of your decision as it brings so much risk.
 Either the phone is going to stay long with you, the battery timings will be long-lasting or the other functions would be great as seems?

 But if you follow this checklist, you’re going to save yourself from drowning in the pitfalls.

 1. Is it looking fine from the outside?

 First time when the phone comes in your hand, inspect it physically.
 See if the screen is free from any dents or scratches, suspect the condition by touching the screen.
 If it seems rough to touch or seems cracked then it’s a sign that the touch can get mad in the future.
 Also, check the camera lens and see if it’s free from any type of scratches.
 Light wear and tear can be expected which can be covered up by phone covers or case.